linuxlizard/pymake/README.md

 Ultimate long-term goal is a GNU Make visual debugger.
 I want breakpoints on variables changing.
 I want to single step through the rules.
 I want to put a breakpoint on a rule.

+## Update 20220917.
+Whitespace Whitespace Whitespace.

+Whitespace is incredibly finicky in GNU Make.
+I have almost all of the string functions implemented but I keep running into strange whitespace problems.

 ## Update 202208017.
 Welcome to PyMake.

 Hello!
 Welcome!
 Someone noticed my silly little project.